Red Worms Farm: Reproduce Californian Worm

 Sowing System

-Vermiculture begins by depositing the broodstock on the beds, making sure that this initial layer is approximately 4” x6” (10 to 15 cm).
-If necessary, you can complete this height by depositing the substrate at the bottom of the bed and then placed on top of the brood food.
+Vermiculture begins by depositing the broodstock on the beds, making sure that this initial layer is approximately 4” x 6” (10 to 15 cm).
+If necessary, you can complete this height by depositing the substrate at the bottom of the bed and then placing it on top of the brood food.
 This ensures that the red worm has the means to take refuge if food conditions are not adequate.

 Red Worms Farm: Worm Farming Management

 C. Irrigation: Prepare the food before taking it to the California worm beds.
-Soak as it’s necessary, until being totally moistened, it does not drain.
+Soak as necessary until it is totally moistened.
+It does not drain.
 This roughly corresponds to a range of 50 to 85% humidity.
 Soak the beds to retain this moisture.
-Prepare irrigation with clean water and depending on the environmental conditions and the thickness of the layer of substrate with worms.
+Prepare irrigation with clean water and, depending on the environmental conditions and the thickness of the layer of substrate with worms.

 We hope you find this guide about the red worms farm useful.
 Learn more about How to make a worm composting bin.